build-on-aws/content/tutorials/amazon-bedrock-lambda-image-gen-golang/index.md

 ![CloudFormation Outputs](images/cfn-info.png)

-## Update the HTML page and copy it to S3 bucket
+## Update the HTML Page and Copy It to S3 Bucket

 Open the `index.html` file in the GitHub repo, and locate the following text `ENTER_API_GATEWAY_URL`.
 Replace this with the API Gateway URL that you received as the CDK deployment output above.